-Copies of the procedures will be available in Human Resources and in the offices of the Provost and the Vice Presidents of Student Life and Finance and Operations.
+Copies of the procedures will be available in Human Resources and in the offices of the Provost and the Vice Presidents of Student Life and Administrative Services.
 It is the responsibility of the pet owner to obtain and follow the procedures.

 Before bringing a pet to campus, the pet owner will check first with others in the work or learning environment to ensure that there are no concerns, such as allergies to dogs, etc. In the event of legitimate health problems, the pet may not be brought to that area.
 Otherwise, employees and/or students are encouraged to work together to find a reasonable compromise that is acceptable to everyone.
 If the pet owner requires the animal’s presence due to a documented disability, then reasonable accommodation will be made.